 12. Shop the cheap stores

-Most dollar stores offer random non-perishable food items and even fresh produce at huge discounted prices, so stop there first.
+Dollar stores offer random non-perishable food items and even fresh produce at hugely discounted prices, so stop there first.
 You may be able to mark some items off your grocery list.
 Private label stores like Aldi and Trader Joe’s are notorious for their super lower prices on their food products.

 13. Snag manager specials

 Most supermarkets’ meat and bakery departments feature “Manager Specials.”
+Can’t find that in your store?
+Ask!
 Depending on the season and that particular store’s inventory, you’ll often find discounts as much as 50% off on anything from meat to bread, poultry, fish, and seafood.
-Buy enough to use and or freeze to last until the next time it goes on sale.
-Of course, you won’t know exactly when that will be, so estimate provided that stocking up doesn’t bust the budget.
+When you find these super bargains, buy as much as you can use or freeze, provided that stocking up doesn’t bust the budget.

 14. Ethnic markets